Discover the top things to do in Florence. The ultimate bucket list for people who are pressed for time in the great Renaissance city.

 Literally “beyond the river Arno”, this is the less touristy side of Florence.
 Despite that it still retains some authenticity.
 Once the artisan heart of the city, Oltrarno does have some great botteghe (artisan workshops) still active today.
 Its squares are often filled with students and as such it’s the place to go for nightlife.
 This might be at the bottom of the list but it still ranks as one of the top things to do in Florence.

 In Florence there’s always something new to discover.
-See the best of Florence in 2017, with new museums, events and exhibitions.
+See the best of Florence in 2018, with new museums, the coolest neighbourhood and exhibitions.

 You don’t need to spend a fortune while you’re in Florence.
 Discover all Florentine attractions that you can visit for free!